ytakahashi/raindrop-alfred-workflow/README.md

 ### Import workflow

-Download a latest package from [release page](https://github.com/ytakahashi/raindrop-alfred-workflow/releases) and install.
+Download a latest package from [release page](https://github.com/ytakahashi/raindrop-alfred-workflow/releases) and import it (ref.
+[Importing and Setting Up Alfred Workflows](https://www.alfredapp.com/blog/tips-and-tricks/tutorial-importing-and-setting-up-alfred-workflows/)).

 You can see two configurable (`accessToken` and `target`) variables as below: